ThirtyDegreesRay/OpenHub/README.md

 * [material-about-library](https://github.com/daniel-stoneuk/material-about-library) Makes it easy to create beautiful about screens for your apps.
 * [material-dialogs](https://github.com/afollestad/material-dialogs) A beautiful, fluid, and customizable dialogs API.
 * [GitHub-Trending](https://github.com/thedillonb/GitHub-Trending) Scrapes GitHub's Trending Pages.
+* [FastHub](https://github.com/k0shk0sh/FastHub) FastHub the ultimate GitHub client for Android.
+* [OctoDroid](https://github.com/slapperwan/gh4a) This application provides access to GitHub and lets you stay connected with your network.

 ## License
     Copyright 2017 ThirtyDegreesRay